Neocryptoquant/vialytics/README.md

 3. Analytics engine generates insights (balance, tokens, activity)
 4. Via AI uses this data to answer questions about the wallet
 5. Results are cached in Supabase for faster subsequent loads

+## Deployment

+We plan to deploy the frontend and backend under the `vialytics.xyz` domain.
+The domain is reserved and will be used for production deployments; environment configuration and DNS/hosting details will be added to deployment docs when ready.

 ## Development